Cal Poly San Luis Obispo College of Architecture and Environmental Design

 The California Polytechnic State University College of Architecture and Environmental Design (or CAED) is one of Cal Poly San Luis Obispo's six colleges.
-Cal Poly's CAED program has nearly 1,900 students and is one of the largest programs in the United States.
-The college offers bachelor's degrees in five departments, as well as two master's degree programs.
+The college has over 1,900 students and offers bachelor's degrees in five departments, as well as two master's degree programs.

 General information

 In the 2014 edition of "America's Best Architecture & Design Schools" published by the leading architecture and design journal DesignIntelligence, Cal Poly was rated the No. 1 undergraduate architecture program in the nation.
 The landscape architecture program is ranked No. 1 in the Western region and No. 4 in the nation.

 Departments

 Architectural Engineering

-Department Head Allan Estes.
 The Architectural Engineering department is accredited by the Accreditation Board for Engineering and Technology to offer Bachelor of Science (BS) degrees.

 Architecture

-Department Head Margot McDonald.The Architecture department is accredited by the National Architectural Accrediting Board (NAAB), and offers both Bachelor of Architecture (BArch) and Masters of Science in Architecture (MS-Arch) degrees.
+The Architecture department is accredited by the National Architectural Accrediting Board (NAAB), and offers both Bachelor of Architecture (BArch) and Masters of Science in Architecture (MS-Arch) degrees.
 The undergraduate program is a five-year program.
 About one in twenty architects in the United States, and one in five in California, are graduates of Cal Poly.
 The journal DesignIntelligence has continually ranked the architecture program among the top 10 in the nation in its annual edition of "America's Best Architecture & Design Schools.
 More specifically, Cal Poly's undergraduate architecture program placed sixth in 2007, fourth in 2008, third in 2009, third in 2010, fourth in 2011, fourth in 2012, and fifth in 2013.
 In 2014, Cal Poly's program ranked first.